Ivan V. Lalić: Bibliography

-Poems by Lalić, in his own translation, appeared in the landmark 1965 first issue of Modern Poetry in Translation (ed.
+Poems by Lalić, in his own translation, appeared in the 1965 first issue of Modern Poetry in Translation (ed.
 Ted Hughes and Daniel Weissbort) - an influential UK magazine which helped to establish 'new European poetry' as a driving force in UK poetic culture.

-Two book-length selections of Ivan V. Lalić’s poetry appeared in Charles Simic’s translation, both in the USA:
+Two book-length selections of Ivan V. Lalić’s poetry have appeared in Charles Simic’s translation: